-Smaller iPad said to be coming in October with $200-$250 priceAlex Wagner - Deputy Managing Editor, News Desk
+Smaller iPad said to be coming in October with $200-$250 priceAlex Wagner - Editorial Director of News and Content

 There's been no shortage of rumors claiming that Apple is working on a smaller version of the 9.7-inch iPad ever since the original iPad's debut, but according to a new report, we may finally see such a device this fall.
 The folks at iMore claim that Apple will be launching a shrunken down iPad this October alongside the new iPhone that'll be priced between $200 and $250.
 The site doesn't have confirmation on the exact size of the tablet's screen, but its source does mention that the smaller iPad will be identical to the 9.7-inch iPad but shrunken down.
 That means we may see the device come to market with a 2048x1536 display similar to what's found on the new iPad.
 In order to get the price down to $200-$250, Apple will reportedly be providing less storage in this smaller iPad, with the $200 model purportedly packing 8GB of space.